-A few minutes later (Buffy vaguely wondered if this underground complex went all the way beneath Sunnydale) Walsh turned into a gadget-filled room - well, she went into one.
+A few minutes later (Buffy vaguely wondered if this underground complex went all the way beneath Sunnydale, because how else could it be so big?)
+Walsh turned into a gadget-filled room - well, she went into one.
 She didn't transform into a gadget filled room, that would be absurd - and quickly found what she was looking for.
 She handed Buffy a pager.

 "Cool, I've always wanted one of these." said Buffy irreverently, turning the device over and over in her hands.

-"It only has our number on it, and it stays that way.
+"It only has the Initiative's number on it, and it stays that way.
 We will use it should we want to contact you.
 Now I hope you enjoy your day."
 Walsh said, the dismissal clear.
 She watched as Buffy and Riley left together, no doubt planning to do exactly that.
 Walsh wondered whether a Slayer would be more use to the Project dead or alive.
-I know I already mentioned what happened to Maybourne after Ethan escaped, but I'm invoking my authorial license to say it again.
-And I know that the last couple of chapters haven't exactly been action filled, but we're getting there, just you wait.